sergiokopplin/indigo/_posts/2021-11-25-the-evolution-of-models.md

 Pauling's models were not merely a visualization tool to help him build intuitions for the molecular configurations of peptides.
 Rather, his models were precisely machined **analog computers** that allowed him to empirically evaluate hypotheses at high speed.
-The dimensions of the model components -- bond lengths and angles -- matched experimentally determined constants, so that by simply testing of a configuration fit in 3D space, he was able to determine if a particular structure was consistent with known chemistry.
+The dimensions of the model components -- bond lengths and angles -- matched experimentally determined constants, so that by simply testing if a configuration fit in 3D space, he was able to determine if a particular structure was consistent with known chemistry.

 These models "hard coded" known experimental data into a hypothesis testing framework, allowing Pauling to explore hypothesis space while implicitly obeying not only each individual experimental data point, but the emergent properties of their interactions.
-Famously, encoding the “flatness” of a double bond into his model enabled Pauling to discover the proper structure for an alpha helix, while Max Perutz's rival group incorrectly proposed alternative structures because their model hardware failed to account for this rule.
+Famously, encoding the steric hinderance -- i.e. “flatness” -- of a double bond into his model enabled Pauling to discover the proper structure for an alpha helix, while Max Perutz's rival group incorrectly proposed alternative structures because their model hardware failed to account for this rule.

 Following Pauling's lead, Watson and Crick's models of DNA structure adopted the same empirical hypothesis testing strategy.
-It's usually omitted from textbooks that Watson and Crick proposed multiple alternative structures before settingly on the alpha-helix.
+It's usually omitted from textbooks that Watson and Crick proposed multiple alternative structures before settingly on the double-helix.
-In their first such proposal, Rosalind Franklin highlighted something akin to a software error -- the modelers had failed to incorporate the necessity of water molecules to balance the charges of sugar-backbone phosphate groups, such that their model was physically implausible.
+In their first such proposal, Rosalind Franklin highlighted something akin to a software error -- the modelers had failed to encode a chemical rule about the balance of charges along the sugar backbone of DNA and proposed an impossible structure as a result.

 Their discovery of the base pairing relationships emerged directly from empirical exploration with their physical model.
 Watson was originally convinced that bases should form homotypic pairs -- A to A, T to T, etc. -- across the two strands.
 Only when they build the model and found that the resulting "bulges" were incompatible with chemical rules did Watson and Crick realize that heterotypic pairs -- our well known friends A to T, C to G -- not only worked structurally, but confirmed Edwin Chargaff's experimental ratios[^1].

-The foundations of molecular biology were laid by empirical exploration of evidence based models, but they're rarely found in our modern practice.
+These essential foundations of molecular biology were laid by empirical exploration of evidence based models, but they're rarely found in our modern practice.
 Rather, we largely develop individual hypotheses based on intuitions and heuristics, then test those hypotheses directly in cumbersome experimental systems.

 Where did the models go?

 # Emergent complexity in The Golden Era

-Modern biology of most flavors lives in the shadow of The Golden Era of molecular biology.
+The modern life sciences live in the shadow of The Golden Era of molecular biology.
 The Golden Era's beginning is perhaps demarkated by Schroedinger's publication of Max Delbrück's questions and hypotheses on the nature of living systems in [*What is Life?*](https://en.wikipedia.org/wiki/What_Is_Life%3F).
-The end is less clearly defined, but I'll argue that the latter bookend might be set by the contemporaneous development of recombinant DNA technology by Boyer & Cohen[^2] [1972] and (DNA sequencing technology)[https://en.wikipedia.org/wiki/Sanger_sequencing] by Fredrick Sanger [1977].
+The end is less clearly defined, but I'll argue that the latter bookend might be set by the contemporaneous development of [recombinant DNA](https://en.wikipedia.org/wiki/Recombinant_DNA) technology by Boyer & Cohen[^2] [1972] and [DNA sequencing technology](https://en.wikipedia.org/wiki/Sanger_sequencing) by Fredrick Sanger [1977].

 In Francis Crick's words[^3], The Golden Era was